spdx/spdx-spec/chapters/annotations.md

 ### 12.3.1 Description

 This field describes the type of annotation.
-Annotations are usually created when someone reviews the file, and if this is the case the annotation type should be `REVIEW`.
+Annotations are usually created when someone reviews the SPDX document, and if this is the case the annotation type should be `REVIEW`.
 If the author wants to store extra information about one of the elements during creation, it is recommended to use the type of `OTHER`.
 The metadata for the annotation type field is shown in Table 73.

 Table 73 — Metadata for the annotation type field